-During the 2019 Financial Year, an independent remuneration consultant, Mercer Australia, (Mercer) was engaged to provide relevant benchmark data and analysis and prepare a report to assist the Nomination and Remuneration Committee (The Mercer Report), amongst other items, to determine the appropriate levels for Non-Executive Directors fees and Senior Executive remuneration.
-As a result of the review, the Board has approved an increase to the long-term incentive proportion of the remuneration structure for all participant levels of the Long Term Incentive (LTI) Program.
-For the key management personnel (KMP), in conjunction with this change, the Board has agreed with KMP members that their total fixed remuneration (TFR) will remain unchanged for the next three years from their TFR on 1 July 2019, based on current role scope and form of the Company.
+During FY19, an independent remuneration consultant, Mercer Australia, (Mercer) was engaged to provide relevant benchmark data and analysis and prepare a report (The Mercer Report) to assist the Nomination and Remuneration Committee amongst other items, to determine the appropriate levels for Non-Executive Directors fees and Senior Executive remuneration.
+As a result of the review, the Board approved an increase to the long-term incentive proportion of the remuneration structure for all participant levels of the LTI Program.
+For the key management personnel (KMP), in conjunction with this change, the Board has agreed with KMP members that their total fixed remuneration (TFR) will remain unchanged for the three year period ending on 30 June 2022, based on current role scope and form of the Company.
 Overall, the Board believes this aligns to the Company's philosophy of promoting a high achieving culture where the KMP and the broader workforce are incentivised to deliver sustainable business outcomes while increasing shareholder value.

-Furthermore, the Board approved an increase in the overall fees paid to Non-Executive Directors with effect from 1 July 2019.
-This is the first change since 2016 when the Non-Executive Director Equity Plan was introduced and the first change to the cash component of the Non-Executive Director fees since 2015 and aligns to the stated philosophy of positioning the Non-Executive Director Total Remuneration at P75 and aligns to the benchmark from the independent review.
-The aggregate maximum Director's fee pool limit is currently set at A\$950,000 for Non-Executive Directors and a resolution to increase this limit to A\$1,200,000 will be put to shareholders at the Annual General Meeting to be held in Sydney on 28 November 2019 to ensure that the Non-Executive Director Fee Pool can accommodate additional Non-Executive Directors being appointed to the Board (if required) and to enable the Company to maintain remuneration arrangements that are market competitive, so it can continue attract and retain high calibre individuals as Non-Executive Directors.
+Furthermore, the Board approved an increase in the overall fees paid to Non-Executive Directors with effect from 1 July 2020.
+The aggregate maximum Directors' fee pool limit was increased from A\$950,000 to A\$1,200,000 and was approved by shareholders at the Annual General Meeting held on 28 November 2019, with the objective of ensuring that the Non-Executive Director Fee Pool could accommodate additional Non-Executive Directors being appointed to the Board (if required) and to enable the Company to maintain remuneration arrangements that are market competitive, so it can continue attract and retain high calibre individuals as Non-Executive Directors.

-Details of the Non-Executive Director Equity Plan are provided on page 96 of the FY19 Annual Report.
+Details of the Non-Executive Director Equity Plan are provided on page 127 of the FY20 Annual Report.